BubbleBirb/cybirbs/README.md

 - Designer - Designer of design.
 - Worth - Design's worth.
 - Status - Whether it's okay to resale, trade, or gift a design - or if the design is voided.
-- Cooldown - Designs can be traded after this date.
+- Cooldown - Designs can be traded after this date. **Small warnings will pop up in these cells,** don't worry about them, they sheet is working as intended.
 - Design Type - Type of design.
 - Transaction Type - If it's a new entry or a traded design, etc.
 - Proof - Proof of transaction.

+> **Some Warnings**
+> - Log entries **should _not_** be deleted.
+This will mess shift everything on the list.
+> - Every new transaction should be logged - I do **not** recommend going back to the original entry and trying to edit in an owner or something.
+> - I do not recommend logging URLs in Owner, Artist, & Designer.
+The JS on the site won't read it if it's hotlinked, and it looks bad as a regular link.
+You also can't log multiple people this way.

 ### Original Log